moosend/mooskin-ui/components/Table/README.md

 * `rowClasses` - classes to be applied on the table Rows
 * `className` - css class
 * `style` - table styles
+* `alternate` - alternate table view
+* `smallCollapse` - adds another header and column on small screens where the whole row can be collapsed
+* `collapseHeaderClassName` - classes for popover header
+* `collapseHeaderStyle` - styles for popover header

 ## Supported attributes for TableHeader